gridlocdev/v/doc/docs.md

 Channels are the preferred way to communicate between threads.
 V's channels work basically like those in Go.
 You can push objects into a channel on one end and pop objects from the other end.
-Channels can be buffered or unbuffered and it is possible to `select` from multiple channels.
+Channels can be buffered or unbuffered, and it is possible to `select` from multiple channels.

 #### Syntax and Usage

 Channels have the type `chan objtype`.
-An optional buffer length can specified as the `cap` field in the declaration:
+An optional buffer length can be specified as the `cap` field in the declaration:

 ```v